dezhic/PrivacyPreservingKYC/report.md

 ### Bit Lengths of Components — 248, 253, 254 or 256?
 You may have noticed that we use various bit lengths in the project implementation.
 Those values are carefully chosen to maximize the security of the system, while avoiding overflow.
-In this section, we will summarize bit lengths for the components and explain the rationale behind those choices.
+In this subsection, we will summarize bit lengths for the components and explain the rationale behind those choices.

 Generally, signals in a Circom circuit should be bounded by the finite field that the underlying elliptic curve is defined on.
 In our case, the _Baby Jubjub Elliptic Curve_ is defined over the field $F_p$, where $p$ is a _254-bit_ prime number [ref:https://eips.ethereum.org/EIPS/eip-2494].